-According to the National Past Management Association, termites cause upwards of $5 billion worth of damage annually in the United States – and things are only getting worse.
+According to the National Pest Management Association, termites cause more than $6 billion worth of damage annually in the United States – and things are only getting worse.

 Sadly, the overwhelming majority of termite damage typically is NOT protected by homeowners insurance, either.
 This means that if you’re devastated by termite damage you might end up paying thousands and thousands of dollars out of pocket in repairs and pest removal.